-Functional Unit and reference flow [SG4]
+Functional Unit and reference flow

+[SG4 Giuseppe Di Pierro - Giuseppe.Di-Pierro@ec.europa.eu ]

-The primary function of a passenger car is to transport people from one location to another.
-Therefore, the functional unit (FU) for ‘category 1 vehicle’ is defined as the distance travelled per passenger over vehicle lifetime.
+The primary function of a [light duty vehicle] is to transport people from one location to another.
+Given these considerations, for the present application of this methodology, the functional unit (FU) for a [light duty vehicle] is defined as the distance travelled per passenger over vehicle lifetime.

-As the real-life occupancy of passenger car (number of passengers per vehicle) is difficult to estimate, a more conservative approach should be considered and single passenger per vehicle should be assumed, with the presumption that vehicle technologies and energy sources will not change passenger car occupancy rate.
+As the real-life occupancy of a [light duty vehicle] (number of passengers per vehicle) is difficult to estimate, a more conservative approach should be considered and a single passenger per vehicle should be assumed, with the presumption that vehicle technologies and energy sources will not change [light duty vehicle] occupancy rate.
 This will also ensure comparability between different vehicles.

-Considering the above assumption, the functional unit (FU) for ‘category 1 vehicle’ is defined as the transportation of 1 passenger over the vehicle’s service life (i.e. the distance travelled over in km over the vehicle lifetime).
+Considering the above assumption, the FU for a passenger car is defined as the transportation of 1 passenger over the vehicle’s service life (i.e. the distance travelled in km over the vehicle lifetime [as the transportation per km of distance travelled over the vehicle lifetime]).

+It has to be mentioned that the definition of a functional unit for light-duty vehicles beyond passenger cars presents notable complexity.
+For vans, which are designed primarily for goods transport but often serve mixed functions such as carrying tools, equipment, or passengers, the choice of an appropriate functional unit is challenging.
+Where the primary use is freight, tonne-kilometres (tkm) could be applied, with a suggested loading factor, such as the proposed 28% consistent with WLTP regulatory practice.
+In contrast, for service or multi-use vans with predominant passenger transport functions, passenger-kilometres (pkm) may be more suitable, though an assumed occupancy of one (driver only) could introduce inaccuracies.
+For multifunctional vans designed to carry both passengers and cargo, no single metric fully captures their usage profile.
+Multiple options should continue to be explored and evaluated at a later stage to ensure that the functional unit accurately reflects the dominant real-world use cases of the vehicle.

-The reference flow for a vehicle, such as a passenger car, is defined as the measurable quantity of inputs and outputs necessary to meet the defined functional unit of the product over its lifecycle.
+The reference flow for a vehicle, such as a [light duty vehicle] , is defined as the measurable quantity of inputs and outputs necessary to meet the defined FU of the product over its lifecycle.
 The reference flow in automotive LCAs translates this functional unit into specific, quantifiable measures of resources consumed and emissions produced, covering aspects such as:

 Vehicle components and materials (e.g., steel, aluminium, plastics required to manufacture the car),